qdm12/dns/README.md

 | --- | --- | --- |
 | 26.9MB | 13.2MB to 70MB | Low |

-It can be connected to one of all the DNS-over-TLS providers:
+It can be connected to one or more of the following DNS-over-TLS providers:

 - Cloudflare
 - Google